by Louis Bertini, MPSE

 Leo Zochling was a successful documentary editor.
 Some well-known films that he cut include Pare Lorentz’s The Plow That Broke the Plains (1936) and The River (1938).
 When he retired in 1970, his colleagues asked him what he planned to do with himself.
 He replied, “I am going to forget everything I know about this business, and if I ever see any of you guys when I’m walking down the street I’m going to cross to the other side!”

 I am still a number of years away from retirement (I won’t say how many) and I cannot speak on this subject from personal experience.
+I know everyone has different plans — some get the Joslin Rhodes Pension & Retirement services, others invest in property, and some just put their money in a savings account.
+I’m really not trying to call myself an expert when it comes to this kind of things.
 But I was a Trustee of the East Coast Pension Plan for more than ten years, and have spent a fair amount of time dealing with retiree issues.
+These issues go as far back as when people are planning for retirement.
+From deciding whether an IRA or 401k, which you can learn more about here at somewhere like SoFi, are the better options, it can be a very stressful time for many people.
 Enough scholarly volumes have been written about this to fill many libraries, and I don’t mean to put my meager opinions above all that learned research.
 But I believe I am able to make some observations about our particular group and the issues we face.

 Ours is not a business that people go into lightly.
 Establishing a life-long career in the world of freelance editing requires skill, persistence and absolute commitment.
 But what many editors discover as they get older is that, though their skills continue to increase, their desirability as employees begins to lessen.
 The producers and directors they have worked for retire ahead of them, or leave the business for various reasons.
 Younger producers and directors enter the scene.
 They have trouble relating to the older guys, and prefer to hire from their peers.
 The senior editors spend more and more time at home waiting for the phone to ring, calling them back to work.